 What is gangrene?

-Wheatgrass prevents amputation of gangrene of the foot
+Wheatgrass prevents amputation of a gangrenous foot

 In the two photos above, (Figures 2 and 3), blood supply to the wound (red coloration) has improved - a sign that healing is progressing.
 Amputation of the forefoot will no longer be necessary.
 In Figure 4 below, the big toe has been amputated and the forefoot now is receiving normal blood circulation, the whole wound having healed well.